Innocent Spouse Relief

 - You establish that at the time you signed the joint return you did not know, and had no reason to know, that there was an understatement of tax.

 - Accounting for all the facts and circumstances, it would be unfair to hold you liable for the understatement of tax.

-Your spouse to whose debt your refund was improperly applied is the person who you filed a joint return with.
+Your spouse is the person who you filed a joint return with.
 Both same-sex and opposite-sex married couples receive the same state and federal benefits and burdens.
 This includes the right to apply for “injured spouse relief” should you meet the criteria listed above.

 Any person who files a joint tax return is eligible if they meet the requirements to be an “innocent spouse,” regardless of income.

 By law, the IRS must contact your spouse or former spouse.
 The IRS will inform your spouse or former spouse that your filed Form 8857 and will allow them to participate in the process.
 The IRS will also inform them of its preliminary and final determinations regarding your request for relief.
 There are no exceptions, even for victims of spousal abuse or domestic violence.
 Therefore, you should consider all options including an Offer-in-Compromise and Doubt as to Liability, if you are concerned about notification to your spouse.

 However, to protect your privacy, the IRS will not disclose your personal information (for example, your current name, address, phone number[s], information about your employer, or your income or assets) or any other information that does not relate to making a determination about your request for relief from liability.